 Thousands Of Migrants Head Back To Venezuela To Flee Colombia's COVID-19 Lockdown

 Nearly 2 million Venezuelans fled to Colombia in recent years to escape their country's devastating economic crisis and rebuild their lives.
-But Colombia's coronavirus lockdown has thrown many of these newcomers out of work and some are now trying to get home — by any means necessary.
+But Colombia's coronavirus lockdown has thrown many of these newcomers out of work, and some are now trying to get home — by any means necessary.

 Among them is Yordelis García.
 Unlike some of the returning migrants, she and her family can't afford bus fare.
 So they've started walking from Bogotá, the Colombian capital, to the Venezuelan border some 450 miles away.

 García carries a backpack and pushes her 2-year-old son in a stroller.
 Her 8-year-old twin boys pull roller suitcases.
 Meanwhile, her husband struggles with a homemade cart piled high with their belongings.
-But one of its wheels is broken so the metal cart scrapes along the pavement.
+One of its wheels is broken, so the metal cart scrapes along the pavement.

 The family had been scraping by in Colombia for the past year, operating a bike taxi in a Bogotá slum.
 But their meager income dried up as Colombia locked down in late March to prevent the spread of COVID-19.
 Explaining their decision to leave, García says: "The landlord was pressuring us for rent.
 We could no longer afford food for the kids."